 AI & Data Use

 Summary: AI features are Pro-only and opt-in by nature.
-When you use them, a minimal summary of your task data is sent to OpenAI's API to generate a response.
+When you use them, minimal relevant task or context data is sent to OpenAI's API to generate a response.
+Notes page content is not sent to AI for summarisation.
 Your data is never used to train AI models.
 You can use the app fully without ever triggering an AI call.

 What AI we use